 Thankfully, eucalyptus floors are timeless – it doesn’t matter where or when you install them.
 You can install eucalyptus in your kitchen or living room, and you’ll have floors that look and feel great year after year.
 Businesses, such as clothing stores, restaurants, and spas, can also benefit from eucalyptus floors.
 One of the best parts about eucalyptus is that it can easily complement your décor and paint.
 If style is important to you and your family, consider eucalyptus flooring.
 You can find eucalyptus in light and dark tones, as well as various textures.
 No matter where you install it, eucalyptus will make your space feel warm and inviting.

 Eucalyptus floors come in a tongue and groove (or sometimes click and lock) construction.
-This way, you can float, glue down, or nail them down.
+This allows you to float, glue down, or nail them down.
 It’s very similar to traditional wood floor installation.

 While eucalyptus floor installation is DIY-friendly, keep in mind that it’s still preferable to leave it to the professionals.
-This way, you can ensure an error-free installation.
+It’s one way to ensure an error-free installation.

 If you want hardwood in your home but find traditional hardwood flooring a little outside your budget, eucalyptus is an affordable option, and you get the added bonus that eucalyptus flooring almost always comes in wide planks.
-It’s perfect for the homeowner on a budget—the price range is about $3-$5 per square foot, as the supply is less strained than that of hardwood.
+It’s perfect for the homeowner on a budget – the price range is about $3-$5 per square foot, and the supply is less strained than that of hardwood.
 Because of the lower price, you’re able to install more for less.
 Often, eucalyptus is half the cost of most traditional wood floors!